leolobato/VeraAutomation/README.md

 Cinema icon by Saman Bemel-Benrud and is in the public domain.

-Power icon by Amos and is in the public domain
+Power icon by Amos and is in the public domain.

+Lock icon by Lea Verou and is in the public domain.

 Source Code
 -